schwitzerm/scaladon/README.md

 # scaladon
 A Mastodon social network API implementation in Scala using Akka HTTP and Akka Streams.

-This project is in it's infancy, but is ready for more testing.
+This project is in its infancy, but is ready for more testing.

 ```scala
 import akka.actor.ActorSystem